 2) Don't Be Afraid Of Big Baits

 The old saying holds true.
 Big baits catch big fish.
 There is no doubt about that.
 Anglers should not be afraid to throw the biggest baits in their arsenal during this time of the year.
 Fish are hungry and ready to eat a large meal.
 Give them what they want.
 Big minnow-style baits like swimbaits or swim jigs are great choices this time of the year for all predatory fish.
 Toss them out as far as you can and slow-roll them back to the boat.
-Typically, steady retrieves are the best way to get
+Typically, steady retrieves are the best way to get bit with large lures.

 3) Keep It Moving